Biden and Sanders in virtual tie in Washington primary election results, as Biden cruises in other states

 Despite a nearly unprecedented public health crisis in Western Washington that kept both septuagenarian candidates from campaigning here leading up to the primary, turnout appeared on pace to set a new state record for a presidential primary, according to Secretary of State Kim Wyman.

 Washington represented the second-biggest state voting on Tuesday.
-Biden won the largest, Michigan, as well as Mississippi and Missouri, while North Dakota and Idaho remained to close to call.
+Biden won the largest, Michigan, as well as Mississippi and Missouri, while North Dakota and Idaho remained too close to call.

-Washington’s vote-by-mail system enabled high turnout, even as public health officials have urged “social distancing” to combat the coronavirus epidemic, thousands of employees have been told to work from home and events across the region have been cancelled or postponed.
+Washington’s vote-by-mail system enabled high turnout, even as public health officials have urged “social distancing” to combat the coronavirus epidemic; thousands of employees have been told to work from home; and events across the region have been canceled or postponed.

-Not only did both Biden and Sanders stay away from Washington, but their campaigns canceled official watch parties Tuesday night, wary of convening large groups of people in the midst of an outbreak.
+Not only did both Biden and Sanders stay away from Washington, but their campaigns canceled official watch parties Tuesday night, wary of convening large groups of people during an outbreak.
 Both candidates also canceled election night rallies in Ohio, citing the advice of public health officials.

-“Although there’s a way to go, it looks like we’re going to have another good night,” Biden said, from Philadelphia, shortly before Washington polls closed.
+“Although there’s a way to go, it looks like we’re going to have another good night,” Biden said from Philadelphia, shortly before Washington polls closed.
 “This election is one that has character on the ballot.”

 “I want to thank Bernie Sanders and his campaign for their tireless energy and their passion,” Biden said.
 “We share a common goal.
 And together, we’ll defeat Donald Trump.”